WARNING: DEPRESSION AND OTHER NEUROPSYCHIATRIC DISORDERS

 Safety and effectiveness in patients below the age of 18 years have not been established.

-Before prescribing SYLATRON, please read the Prescribing Information, including the Boxed Warning about depression and other neuropsychiatric disorders.
-The Medication Guide and Instructions for Use also are available.
+Before prescribing SYLATRON, please read the accompanying Prescribing Information (1.25 mL diluent) and Prescribing Information (5 mL diluent), including the Boxed Warning about depression and other neuropsychiatric disorders.
+The Medication Guide and Instructions for Use (1.25 mL diluent) and Instructions for Use (5 mL diluent) are also available.

 ECOG=Eastern Cooperative Oncology Group; RFS=relapse-free survival; CI=confidence interval.